 #23: Wavy Lob with Face-Framing Highlights

-Jamie Chung sported very delicate waves at the Critics Choice Awards.
-Her ravishing “barely there” waves looked flawlessly natural.
-The subtle face-framing highlights in this exquisite Asian hairstyle are something we absolutely love!
+Jamie Chung sported very delicate “barely there” waves at the Critics Choice Awards.
+And they looked flawlessly natural!
+The subtle face-framing highlights in this exquisite wavy Asian hairstyle are something we absolutely love!

 #24: Straight Hair in Side-Swept Downdo

 Bob for medium hair is undeniably a very common hairstyle, but Pom Klementieff shows how to dispel that common misconception.
 At the Weinstein Company and Netflix Golden Globes after party she got all the eyes on her funky bright platinum blonde hair.
-To add more dimension to her hairstyle, she got some subtle messy waves and a soft, wavy side fringe.
+To add more dimension to her hairstyle, she got some subtle messy waves and soft, wavy side swept bangs.